-Sexual harassment at work is an unwelcome sexual advance, an unwelcome request for sexual favours or other unwelcome conduct of a sexual nature in relation to another person.
+Sexual harassment is an unwelcome sexual advance or request for sexual favours to another person, and other unwelcome conduct of a sexual nature in relation to another person.
 Examples might include unwelcome touching, staring or leering, or a suggestive comment or joke.
 To be sexual harassment, it has to be reasonable to expect that there is a possibility that the person being harassed would be offended, humiliated or intimidated by the behaviour.

 An attempt by an employer to misrepresent or disguise an employment relationship as an independent contracting arrangement.

 An employee who works fixed hours of work (eg. shifts or rosters) that are outside or partly outside of normal working hours (eg. 9am – 5pm).
 Awards and registered agreements often provide a specific definition of shiftworker.